 Inform male patients that yeast infection of penis (e.g., balanitis or balanoposthitis) may occur, especially in uncircumcised males and patients with prior history.
 Provide them with information on the signs and symptoms of balanitis and balanoposthitis (rash or redness of the glans or foreskin of the penis).
 Advise them of treatment options and when to seek medical advice [see WARNINGS AND PRECAUTIONS].

-Inform patients that serious hypersensitivity reactions such as urticaria and rash have been reported with INVOKANA.
-Advise patients to report immediately any signs or symptoms suggesting allergic reaction or angioedema, and to take no more drug until they have consulted prescribing physicians.
+Inform patients that serious hypersensitivity reactions, such as urticaria, rash, anaphylaxis, and angioedema, have been reported with INVOKANA.
+Advise patients to report immediately any signs or symptoms suggesting allergic reaction, and to discontinue drug until they have consulted prescribing physicians.

 Carcinogenicity was evaluated in 2-year studies conducted in CD1 mice and Sprague-Dawley rats.
 Canagliflozin did not increase the incidence of tumors in mice dosed at 10, 30, or 100 mg/kg (less than or equal to 14 times exposure from a 300 mg clinical dose).